-Documents with obvious configurationworks best by simply selecting an element and then cutomize the selected element.
+Documents with obvious configuration works best by simply selecting an element and then customize the selected element.
 This is a useful approach for documents with many configuration points on the pages.
 Except for rich text editing in the desktop interface, configuration options for the selected element will be shown depending on the allowed changes for the selected element or group.
 Learn more about buyer side configuration options and groups in the Buyer Side chapter

 Another way of using Snippets are the so called layout snippets which define complete layout options for a page e.g. for Greeting Card inside pages or Photo Book pages.

-The most simple configuration - one configurable primary document in a template - offers already a lot of options.
+The simplest configuration - one configurable primary document in a template - offers already a lot of options.

 With the steps interface such sub documents can even be set up in first to get the get used the main document.

 Our unique merge workflow helps to keep maintenance costs for your ever growing library of templates low by separating reused pages & resources from the unique ones.

 E.g. whenever one has products containing several identical pages across many products.
 As an example for this have a look at a proposed greeting cards workflow.

 In this example the final document to edit for the buyer is created by taking the Greeting Cards Master Document and merging the buyer selected artwork template on Spread 0 and the cards back template to Spread 2.

 The Greeting Cards Master template will not only define the inside pages (which could have been merged as well) but also defines the available buyer colors, buyer fonts, form fields, styles, the final bleed, the pasteboard, usable Snippets, and the basic Buyer Side behaviors like Multi Line text edit mode.
 This helps to keep your products maintainable.
 If e.g. an additional font should get added to all products one would only need to edit the master document and not all product artworks.